react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 #### `header`

 React Element or a function that given `HeaderProps` returns a React Element, to display as a header.

-Setting to `null` hides header.
+#### `headerShown`

+Whether to show or hide the header for the screen.
+The header is shown by default unless `headerMode` was set to `none`.
+Setting this to `false` hides the header.

 #### `headerTitle`